BenFarmer/Table-Differ/README.md

 1. Table Differ will attempt to create a new table within the database that it is pulling the two comparison tables from.
 Depending on your pipeline this could potentially cause issues.

-2. When Table Differ runs, it will attempt to drop any table it can find named 'diff_table' before it creates it's version of the table.
+2. When Table Differ runs, it will attempt to drop any table it can find that uses the same name of the diff table before it creates it's version of the table.
+The default name of the diff table is "__ diff_table __", but can be changed from within the config.yaml file.

-**IF YOU HAVE A TABLE WITHIN YOUR DATABASE NAMED diff_table, IT WILL BE DROPPED BY TABLE DIFFER**

 3. After Table Differ is finished running, it does not drop the table that it has created within your database, and only drops that table at the beginning of the next run so that the diff table can be queried if needed between usages.

+---

 ### Connecting to a Database
+Depending on the database that Table-Differ will attempt to connect to, the process of connection may be slightly different.
+If using PostgreSQL or MySQL , Table-Differ will automatically search for a .pgpass or .my.cnf file for the required connection details.
+If using a database locally, Table-Differ accepts an additional optional requirement to use a directory pathing that is pulled from the config.yaml file.

+---

 ### Arguments and Configs
 The developement of Table Differ focuses on making a product that is as flexible and adaptable as possible, and because of this uses several potential arguments.